-Lack of vitamin D can have many effects on your body and may lead to many problems such as a weak immune system, brittle bones, depression and even weight gain.
+Vitamin D deficiency can have many effects on your body and may lead to weight gain, a weak immune system, brittle bones and even depression.
 Thanks to skin protection and changing work environments you are most likely not receiving the necessary dose of vitamin D to keep your body healthy.
 What is vitamin D’s function in your body, where do you get it from and what are the side effects when you are lacking it?

 Vitamin D and its function

 Vitamin D is a fat-soluble vitamin.
 It means that it is absorbed with fat in your intestines and stored in your liver for later use.
 It aids the absorption of calcium, magnesium and phosphates and is important for strong bones and muscles.
 Vitamin D may aid in improving your memory, decrease depression and increase your brain function.

 Vitamin D is naturally derived from the sun’s ultra violet (UV) light.
 Your body is able to produce its own vitamin D with the aid of UV light.
 There are very small amounts of vitamin D in foods such as fungi (mushrooms), eggs, fish or meat.
 Other sources of Vitamin D are supplements or foods fortified with vitamin D. Read more in vitamin D sources here